flily/projeuler.py/README.md

 ### Command `run`

 Run specified problem solutions.
 Check answer, if a non-none value is given, with argument `-c` or `--check`.

 ## Solution structure

 Each problem solution is a python module in `problems` directory.
-Only two module level variables `PID` for problem ID and `ANSWER` for answer of the problem and a function `solve` for solution are required for the module.
+Only two module level variables `PID` for problem ID and `ANSWER` for answer of the problem.

+Solver method functions MUST BE defined at less one, whose function name is `solve` or starts with `solve_`.
+All solver method will be run to evaluate, and at least one solver method function returns correct answer in timeout limit makes the framework treats this problem is solved correctly.

 If `ANSWER` is `None` or not presented, the solution will not be checked.